CanopyTax/auto-trace/README.md

   .catch(asyncStacktrace(callback, {state: 'extra info'}))
 ```

-###throwAsyncStacktrace(extraContext)
+###catchAsyncStacktrace(extraContext)
 Returns a function that will wrap caught response in an error object that contains the asynchronous stacktrace.
 Will append `extraContext` and throw the wrapped error.
-This should be called as a function so that return value function will be passed into the catch statement.
+This should be called as a function so that return value function will be passed into the catch statement (see example).
 - `extraContext` (optional) String or Object that will be stringified and appended to the error message

+This function uses `setTimeout(() => {throw err})` to throw the error.

+The error will be caught be window.onerror and can be logged by reporting services like sentry and bugsnag, but will not disrupt normal code execution (and cannot be caught elsewhere within the app).

+This is especially helpful when working in angular land - as throwing an error within a promise catch handler will cause a `rootScope:digest` Error.

 ```js
 return $http